pannous/hieros/docs/Pronouns.md

 Pronouns

-ürh, tu, she, es, unous, thine, them, sin, sun, su, who, whon, one, all, that
+ürk, tcyou, she, es, unous, thine, them, sin, sun, su, who, whon, one, all, that

 Egyptian pronouns seem to hint at a linguistic Bridge between Semitic/Berber- languages and European languages: